 If cannabis businesses cannot grow, they might not be able to carry the burden of compliance with red tape.
 Gonzalez explained they will have fixed costs, but their profits are capped in a worst-case scenario.

 “Are investors going to want to invest if they know you’re capped?” she asked.

-She is a proponent of homegrow, despite the difficulty it faces in becoming a law.
+She is a proponent of homegrow legalization, despite the difficulty it faces in becoming a law.

 “It will happen, but right now is not the time,” Gonzalez said.

 “I urge everybody in favor of legal and equity legislation to make it known what they would need to succeed.
-Because if legislators don’t hear, it’s going to be ignored,” Gonzalez said.
+Because if legislators don’t hear, it’s going to be ignored,” she said.